OpenID Connect Editor's Drafts

 Working with the Repository

-This working repository uses Mercurial for the version control.
-The server uses bitbucket.
+This working repository uses Git for version control.
+The server is at bitbucket.org.

 To work on the repository, you need to do the following: